vairafiq/the-intelligent/readme.txt

 == Description ==

-Sales bost up to 40% without almost no effort!😲
+Sales boost up to 40% without almost no effort!😲

 Yes!
 Amazon has applied this strategy which returns 35% more sales.
 Let's compare with an electronics shop, a number of your customers are used to buy Laptop, bag and wireless keyboard together.
 When new customers add Laptops to their basket, The Intelligent suggests them to purchase bag and a wireless keyboard as well.